 - 1/4 cup torn fresh basil

-While sauce is simmering, sprinkle each side of the chicken cutlet lightly with salt, let stand at room temperature 20 minutes.
-Combine Mozzarella and Provolone cheese in a bowl, set aside.
-Adjust oven rack 4-inches from broiler element and preheat broiler.
+For the chicken, while sauce is simmering, sprinkle each side of the chicken cutlet lightly with salt, let stand at room temperature 10 minutes.